outmoded/hapijs.com/lib/tutorials/en_US/auth.md

 The last thing you do is tell a route to use the strategy named `simple` for authentication.

-## <a name="cookie" /> hapi-auth-cookie
+## <a name="cookie" /> cookie

-[hapi-auth-cookie](https://github.com/hapijs/hapi-auth-cookie) is a plugin that will store a cookie in the users browser once they are authenticated.
+[@hapi/cookie](https://github.com/hapijs/cookie) is a plugin that will store a cookie in the users browser once they are authenticated.
 This has the option of keeping the user logged in, even after they leave the site.
-Here is an example of setting up `hapi-auth-cookie`:
+Here is an example of setting up `@hapi/cookie`:

 In this example, the home route, "/", is restricted and can only be accessed once a user has authenticated themselves: